 - The university’s contracted travel agencies cannot assist with problems

-- Cannot be direct billed
+- Cannot be direct billed and requires documentation for reimbursement

 - Travelers using online tools other than Concur should include the following statement on their purchase invoice submitted to the Accounting and Financial Management for reimbursement: Online selection is the best value as consistent with institutional priorities.